gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 - ** new settlements
 - banners recolor for better understanding of kingdoms borders (only for banners with unknown colors)
 - better npc names for Kryvian, Jatvingian and Volhynian cultures
-- Polatsk principality improvements (character traits, cavalry troops)
+- Polatsk principality improvements (lords traits, cavalry troops improvements, 1 new clan)
 - kingdom relations balancing
 - other improvements